Tennis365’s Top 10 countdown of the greatest tennis players – No 1: Roger Federer

 Novak Djokovic also has a winning record against Federer and may well have claims to be hailed as the greatest if he ends his career with the most Grand Slams, yet the Swiss maestro holds a collection of records that few will match.

-Federer has appeared more Grand Slam finals (31), semi-finals (46) and quarter-finals (57) than anyone in the history of the game, has played more matches in major championships than any other player (421) and, significantly, he currently holds the record for the most Grand Slam wins (20).
+Federer has appeared in more Grand Slam finals (31), semi-finals (46) and quarter-finals (57) than anyone in the history of the game, has played more matches in major championships than any other player (421) and, significantly, he currently holds the record for the most Grand Slam wins (20).

 “I believe Federer is better than Nadal, but their record doesn’t show this,” former ATP App 10 player Almagro told Tennis365 last year.
 “In my opinion, Federer is the best player of them all in terms of technique, but Nadal has beaten him so many times because he is stronger mentally